 Quick FAQ

-Yes, but there are separate regional sites (LOOKFANTASTIC Ireland, US, Australia, etc.) that usually work out cheaper than paying international shipping from the UK site.
+Yes, but there are separate regional sites (LOOKFANTASTIC Ireland, US, Australia and so on) that usually work out cheaper than paying international shipping from the UK site.

 Is the Beauty Box worth it?